chrisjalinsky/ha-kubernetes-lab/README.md

 ```

 ####Haproxy
-Install haproxy LBs (This takes the place of the GCE frontend utilized in the GCE LB)
+Install haproxy LBs (This takes the place of the GCE frontend utilized in the GCE LB).
+Using only one is a single point of failure.
+The solution is to provision multiple LBs and use keepalive.d Virtual IPs to ensure high availability, but is not implemented here.
 ```
 ansible-playbook provision_lb_servers.yaml -i inventory.py
 ```